micmejia/bible-dump/AMPC/Matthew/Matt 10.md

-Be on guard against men [whose [^e]way or nature is to act in opposition to God]; for they will deliver you up to councils and flog you in their synagogues,
+Be on guard against men [whose way or nature is to act in opposition to God]; for they will deliver you up to councils and flog you in their synagogues,